Reading materials with excerpts from:

 Additional reading materials will be provided in class.

 This is a 4 credit point class, which corresponds to 120 hrs of work load, including practical work with cognitive tests, an individual portfolio with notes on the reading assignments for each session, and a final exam.
+The final exam will (if allowed at the time) be written in presence on campus.
 There will be no final paper during the term break.
 So please note when planning your classes that the workload for this class will thus be covered during the semester.

-PLEASE NOTE: It is recommended to take this class in your third or forth master semester, and not during the practical phase.
+PLEASE NOTE: It is recommended to take this class in your third or forth master semester.
+This class cannot be taken during the practical phase.

 This class is part of the curriculum of the Certificate for Bilingual Teaching and Learning (Vertiefungsmodul).